Land of the Giants: Production

 To save on production costs, Allen was not above using the same device he had employed on The Time Tunnel – reusing stock footage from 20th Century Fox's film library.
 For instance, in the episode "Collector's Item", footage of Wayne Manor from Batman is recycled as the luxury mansion home of a rich giant.

-In the unaired pilot of The Crash, no end scene has the giant dog in the garbage dump.
-Once receiving confirmation that Land of the Giants had been picked up by the network, the pilot was reworked, and production began on succeeding episodes.
-A break in production, though, occurred after 12 episodes were in the can (enough for a short run as a midseason replacement), until the show received the green light on the decision to launch it as a full season the following fall.
+The original unaired pilot, with story by and directed by Irwin Allen, featured more scenes focusing on the backstories and character traits of the main characters.
+Upon receiving confirmation that the show had been picked up by the network, the pilot was reworked and production began on succeeding episodes.
+Some original scenes were cut and others condensed for the broadcast pilot in favor of new effects scenes featuring encounters with giant animals to better pique audience interest.
+A break in production occurred after 12 episodes were in the can (enough for a short run as a midseason replacement), until the show received the green light on the decision to launch it as a full season the following fall.

 Music

-Like Allen's previous series Lost in Space and The Time Tunnel, the theme music was composed by John Williams.
+Like Allen's previous series Lost in Space and The Time Tunnel, the theme music for the series was composed by John Williams.
 As with Lost in Space, Williams composed two different themes (in this case one for each season).
-Williams also scored the pilot episode "The Crash", and was the third composer to be attached to the project – Williams' work replaced a rejected score and theme by Alexander Courage; Joseph Mullendore composed a second theme that was also thrown out.
+The unaired pilot featured a theme by Alexander Courage and relied heavily on stock incidental music from Lost in Space, but the broadcast pilot, "The Crash", was rescored by Williams before the show's premiere.
+He was the third composer to be attached to the project.
+Joseph Mullendore had composed a second theme that was also thrown out.
 Mullendore later scored five episodes and Courage did one, with other episodes scored by Richard LaSalle (seven episodes), Leith Stevens (five), Harry Geller (four), Irving Gertz, Paul Sawtell, and Robert Prince (one each).

 Soundtrack

-GNP Crescendo released an album as part of The Fantasy Worlds Of Irwin Allen, featuring both themes, Williams' replacement score (tracks 2–6) and Courage's thrown-out score (tracks 9 and 10) for "The Crash".
+GNP Crescendo released an album as part of The Fantasy Worlds of Irwin Allen, featuring both themes, Williams' replacement score (tracks 2–6) and Courage's thrown-out score (tracks 9 and 10) for "The Crash".